gksoriginals/joji/README.md

 # Joji
-Joji convert a sentence to corresponding emoji if emoji is available
+Joji convert a text to corresponding emoji if emoji is available

 ## How it Works ?
 ```